 Once you are ready to step foot into the timeshare resale market, be aware that your property is probably not worth much.
 To better understand your timeshare's listing price, speak with a real estate agent or look up comparable selling values online.
 However, unfortunately, thousands of owners are looking to get rid of their timeshare.
 The result is a flooded secondary market with no buyers.
 So, it’s unwise to expect to profit off of your timeshare resale.

 By selling your timeshare, it's nearly impossible to make back what you originally paid.
 However, it can finally end future expenses, such as those dreadful maintenance fees.
 Unfortunately, for many, that's more than enough.

 An alternative option timeshare companies give clients is to rent their units out to others for a profit.
-Timeshare salespeople claim that you will make enough money to cover your mortgage costs and other timeshare fees by renting it out.
-The truth is that while renting it out can help to lighten the financial hardship, it is often minimal help.
+Timeshare salespeople claim you will make enough money to cover your mortgage costs and other timeshare fees by renting it out.
+The truth is that while renting it out can help to lighten financial hardship, it is often minimal help.
 If you want to keep your timeshare ownership but need help covering the expenses, listing it for rent may help.

 Unfortunately, the timeshare exit strategies listed thus far are not too promising.
 Rescinding your timeshare or giving it back to the resort will only work under certain circumstances.
 Selling and renting out your timeshare often delivers disappointing results.

 The growing number of unhappy timeshare owners is why we now have this cancellation industry.
 Timeshare exit services have recently become a hot commodity because they have worked for many people.